The 5 most important contracts in your life:

 Life is a mixed bag

 It can present you with excitement, adventure, and opportunities.
 Something else that may not spring to mind but will be a part of life at many stages is paperwork and legal issues.
 Sometimes it’s something small, quick and easy to resolve and other times it’s important and requires thought and care.
 These are the ones you might want a little help with.
-Here are the big five contracts in life:
+The Big 5 are the most important contracts in a person’s life:

 We’re starting at the end here, but not really.
 Wills aren’t just for the elderly or the sick.
 While a will might not seem important to you, not having one or having a will that isn’t clear can cause more grief for those left behind.

 A will is a document that must be witnessed and outline who’ll administer your estate (executor) and who’ll receive what from your estate (beneficiaries).
 It must be witnessed by two people to be binding.
 Estate solicitors can guide you through the will process to ensure its legality and, in some cases, will store the will to ensure its security.

 When you get into a relationship, you’re not thinking of the worst and what the outcome would be in that situation.
 It’s not a bad thing to consider though.
 If you are entering into a relationship, particularly one that involves large shared purchases and expenses, you can enter into a binding financial agreement (BFA) with your partner.

 This is a legal contract that outlines individual assets and debts that each partner had when entering the relationship and how shared assets will be divided if the relationship was to end.
 This can make a break up easier (and maybe quicker).
 It’s important that both partners have individual independent legal advice before signing a BFA.